krivard/codalab-worksheets-wiki/Quickstart.md

 (name, description, etc.) by clicking on the fields in the side panel.

 While `a.txt` is a dataset and `sort.py` is a program, from CodaLab's perspective, these are just bundles.
-You can

 Bundles can also be directories.
 To upload a directory, zip (or tar) up the directory and upload the zip file.
 The zip file will be unpacked